I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The Fourth of July became one of the most anticipated holidays of 2019 with the release of season three of the Netflix hit, Stranger Things.
 Ever since season two ended with the Mind Flayer looming over Hawkins Middle School during the Snow Ball, fans have been dying to find out what happens next.

 It’s mid-summer in Hawkins, Indiana.
-School is out, the pool is open, and the Russians are trying to reopen the portal to to the Upside Down under the brand new mall that has opened in town.
-The Starcourt Mall is the subject of protest as local businesses are closing left and right, including the retail store where Joyce Byers works.
+School is out, the pool is open, and the Russians are trying to reopen the portal to the Upside Down under the brand new mall that has opened in town.
+The Starcourt Mall is the subject of protest as local businesses are closing left and right, including the store where Joyce Byers works.

-Back from camp, Dustin reunites with Steve who is now working at Scoops Ahoy, an ice cream shop at the mall, and they, along with Steve’s co-worker, Robin, spend their time deciphering a Russian message that they picked up on Dustin’s super antenna that he created to communicate with his camp girlfriend, Suzie.
+Back from camp, Dustin reunites with BFF Steve who is now working at Scoops Ahoy, an ice cream shop at the mall.
+They, along with Steve’s co-worker, Robin, spend their time deciphering a Russian message that they picked up on Dustin’s super antenna which he built to communicate with his camp girlfriend, Suzie.

-At the same time, Max’s brother, Billy, the pool lifeguard, most popular with the moms of Hawkins, especially Mrs. Wheeler, ends up possessed by the Mind Flayer, who has been trapped in Hawkins ever since Eleven closed the gate at the end of season two.
-As a result, he possesses Billy and uses him to capture various Hawkins residents and create an army of “The Flayed,” who merge together to create a super monster.
+At the same time, Max’s brother, Billy, now the local pool's lifeguard, most popular with the moms of Hawkins, especially Mrs. Wheeler, ends up possessed by the Mind Flayer, who has been trapped in Hawkins ever since Eleven closed the gate at the end of season two.
+He uses Billy to capture various Hawkins residents and create an army of “The Flayed,” who merge together to create a super monster.

 Summer in the Mid-80s